sushiroll4093/clone/Production-Start.md

 Redis
 ----

-Required version: redis 2.2.x or above. redis 2.6 has been confirmed to work.
+Required version: redis 2.6.x or above.

 If you're using Homebrew on Mac OS X, you can install redis by running the command: `brew install redis`.